 Our team has a wide range of experiences and skills, including clinical pharmacology, pharmacometrics, genomics, scientific computing, software engineering, and advanced modeling and simulation tools.
 We regularly collaborate with national and international research teams in both academia and industry.

-An assistant professor in the Department of Bioengineering and Therapeutic Sciences, Savic holds a PharmD from University of Belgrade, Serbia, and a PhD in pharmacometrics from Uppsala University in Sweden.
+A Professor in the Department of Bioengineering and Therapeutic Sciences, Rada holds a PharmD from University of Belgrade, Serbia, and a PhD in pharmacometrics from Uppsala University in Sweden.
 She completed two comprehensive postdoctoral fellowships, one in biostatistics and pharmacometrics at Inserm (the French Institute of Health and Medical Research in Paris) and the other in clinical pharmacology at Stanford University.
 More: Rada Savic, PhD.